-The College's policy on intellectual property can be found in the Rollins College Faculty Handbook located on the Provost's Office website.
+The College's policy on intellectual property can be found on the website of the Human Resources Office.
 This policy is meant to encourage and support faculty, staff, and student research; to protect the rights and interests of College constituents as well as the College itself; and to provide College constituents with information that will guide understanding of intellectual property and its application at Rollins College.
 All faculty (full-time and adjunct), staff, student employees, and students, as well as non-employees who participate or intend to participate in teaching and/or research or scholarship projects at Rollins College are bound by this policy.